Wii Fit: Sales

+Other uses

-Other usesWii Fit has been used for physiotherapy rehabilitation, and gaming rehabilitation and has been adopted by various health clubs around the world.Wii Fit has also been used for the treatment of balance problems in the elderly.
+Wii Fit has been used for physiotherapy rehabilitation, and gaming rehabilitation and has been adopted by various health clubs around the world.

+Wii Fit has also been used for the treatment of balance problems in the elderly.
 In a study, an 86-year-old woman was unable to walk without close supervision, even with a walker, due to poor balance and a tendency to fall, after a stroke.
 She participated in four training sessions along with physical therapy.
 She was tested on the outcome measures of Berg Balance Scale (BBS), the Functional Reach and Lateral Reach tests, Timed Up & Go test (TUG), computerized posturography, and the Short Feedback Questionnaire (SFQ).
 This was done before the first training session and after the last one.
 From the results and her own feedback, she had improved antero-posterior symmetry of stance.
 "When released from hospital, she was able to walk with a walker with minimal supervision."

 In summer 2009, Finnish Defence Forces support organisation invested in 384 Wii consoles (including Wii Sports and Wii Fit) for military bases around the country, in order to inspire soldiers to exercise more in their free time.
 The feedback from the conscripts and officers was positive.

 Some nursing homes use Wii Fit as a way to engage in gentle exercise.
 The system is used to give the residents a yoga workout along with flexibility and balance exercises.
 The game allows those who are unable to perform rigorous daily exercise to increase their heart rate and improve their overall health.
 Depending on their level of mobility, some can perform the exercises while standing, while others may remain seated.

 Legacy

 Successors

-The third installment in the series, Wii Fit U, was released for the successor to the Wii, the Wii U. While maintaining most of the overall features of its predecessors, the game utilizes the Wii U GamePad and can also sync data with the optional Fit Meter, a pedometer accessory which measures activities such as steps taken and altitude.
+The third installment in the series, Wii Fit U, was released for the successor to the Wii, the Wii U. While maintaining most of the overall features of its predecessors, the game uses the Wii U GamePad and can also sync data with the optional Fit Meter, a pedometer accessory which measures activities such as steps taken and altitude.
 Released on the Nintendo eShop in October and November 2013 to major markets, a retail version, made available in Europe and Australia in December 2013, was scheduled for release in North America in January 2014, and in Japan the following month.

 A new exercising game for the Nintendo Switch, Ring Fit Adventure, was released on October 18, 2019.
 It attaches the right Switch Controller on a wheel peripheral included in the game (called the Ring-Con) and attaches the left Switch Controller to their left thigh by a Leg Strap.
 This is intended to perform more complex maneuvers for stretching, poses, and jogging in place: compared to the Wii Fit Board.
 This game introduces a new protagonist (Ring Fit Trainee) who performs these exercises to go on a role-playing adventure.
 The Trainee has their own Ring-Con ingame that can be used to defeat mobs in combat.